cosmos/cosmos-sdk/x/gov/spec/03_messages.md

 have one signer, namely the gov module account.
 And finally, the metadata length must not be larger than the `maxMetadataLen` config passed into the gov keeper.

-NOTE DIFF FROM UPSTREAM: All proposals must have at least one `sdk.Msg` in the `messages` field.

 **State modifications:**

 * Generate new `proposalID`